DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/25 Disable Specific Dates.md

 To prevent users from setting specific dates, use the [disabledDates](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#disabledDates) option.
 It can be set to a function or an array of Date values.
-In this tutorial, we implement the function, and it disables weekend days and the US bank holidays.
+In this tutorial, we implement a function that disables weekends and US bank holidays.

 ---
 ##### jQuery